Frijol/climate-change/GLOSSARY.md

 Reynolds-averaged Navier-Stokes (equations)

 ## reactive power
-temporarily stored power used to maintain voltage at a constant level, contrast with real power
+temporarily stored power used to maintain voltage at a constant level, measured in VARs, contrast with real power

 ## reactivity incident
 in nuclear physics, if something goes wrong in neutron moderation and a chain reaction begins to build up

 ## real power
-the power available for performing useful work, in contrast to reactive power
+the power available for performing useful work, measured in Watts, in contrast to reactive power

 ## rebound effect
 e.g. a low-carbon technology is more convenient than a high-carbon technology, so we use it more, and end up using more carbon than previously [Berners-Lee, 16][Berners-Lee]